 Best Overall Umbrella Stroller

-The BabyZen Yoyo+ received the highest overall score in this review, with one of the best maneuverability scores and decent scores all other metrics.
-The Yoyo+ is a pleasure to push and turn thanks to it's nice wheels and bearings.
-With a stylish design and attention to detail, the Yoyo+ brings to the table all that it promises, folding small into thirds, being easy to carry, and enjoyable to use.
-It includes all the features you'll want and all the functionality you need for a day on the town, making it a great option for the urban dweller.
-While the price is on the high side for a lightweight stroller, this is a case where "you get what you pay for" really holds true.
-If you can afford it, we think the performance and looks of this stroller will be worth it.
+The BabyZen Yoyo+ earned an impressive overall score with the help of one of the best scores for maneuverability and decent performance in the other metrics.
+The Yoyo+ is a pleasure to push and turn with nicer wheels and upgraded bearings.
+With a stylish look and obvious attention to detail, the Yoyo+ is all that it promises to be, folding compactly into thirds, being easy to carry, and enjoyable to use.
+The Yoyo+ includes most of the features you'll want and the functionality you need for fun on the town, which makes it a great choice for city living.

 Easy to push and turn